10 Data Structures

 In a python chunk (or the python terminal), you can run the following command.
 This depends on something called “IPython magic” commands, so if it doesn’t work for you, try the System Terminal method instead.

-%pip install numpy pandas
+%pip3 install numpy pandas lxml

 10.3 Data Structures Overview